mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 I now had an end-to-end test that told me if I broke any of the library's behavior.
 This meant that it was time for my favorite part of a software project: refactoring.

-With the confidence from my tests, I could make large-scale changes to the code knowing that I was unlikely to break any critical pieces.
+With the confidence from my tests, I was free to make large-scale changes to the code knowing that I was unlikely to break any critical pieces.

 Stay tuned for **part three** of this series, where I will describe how I: